Back to Blog

-AI Chatbot for Beach Resorts: Handle Seasonal Demand 24/7 (2026)
+AI Chatbot for Beach Resorts: Seasonal Guide

-Picture this: it's 11 PM in Sydney on a Thursday night.
-A couple is planning their Bali anniversary trip, browsing your beachfront resort website.
-They have three questions—room availability in July, whether you allow early check-in, and if there's a sunset dinner option.
-They submit an inquiry form and fall asleep.
-By the time your reservations team in Bali opens at 8 AM, the couple has already booked through Booking.com.
+11 PM in Sydney, Thursday night.
+A couple is planning their Bali anniversary trip, tab open on your resort's website.
+Three questions: room availability in July, early check-in, whether there's a sunset dinner option.
+They fill out the inquiry form and go to bed.

 Who This Guide Is For